 Five-year follow-up data from the Trial of Midurethral Slings (TOMUS), which randomized women to either a retropubic sling or a transobturator sling, demonstrated decreasing continence rates for women in both treatment groups .
 The continence rate was higher in retropubic sling patients as compared with transobturator sling patients, but not statistically different (51.3 percent versus 43.4 percent).
 A greater proportion of women who underwent a transobturator sling procedure reported a "much better or very much better" urinary status.
 The overall mesh erosion rate was low, but new mesh exposures developed remote from surgery.
 Both retropubic slings and transobturator slings are reasonable choices for the surgical management of stress urinary incontinence in women, but the continence rates of both procedures decrease with time.
 (See "Surgical management of stress urinary incontinence in women: Choosing a type of midurethral sling", section on 'Transobturator versus retropubic midurethral slings'.)

 Infection with human papillomavirus (HPV) types 16, 18, 31, 33, 45, 52, and 58 is implicated in approximately 90 percent of invasive cervical cancers.
 The US Food and Drug Administration has approved Gardasil 9, a 9-valent HPV vaccine that targets those seven HPV types in addition to the two types associated with genital warts (6 and 11), for the prevention of HPV-related disease .
-In an as-yet-unpublished trial that included approximately 14,000 females randomly assigned to receive the 9-valent or quadrivalent HPV vaccine, immune responses with the two vaccines were comparable for the HPV types targeted by both (6, 11, 16, and 18).
+In a trial that included approximately 14,000 females randomly assigned to receive the 9-valent or quadrivalent HPV vaccine, immune responses with the two vaccines were comparable for the HPV types targeted by both (6, 11, 16, and 18).
 Additionally, the 9-valent HPV vaccine was 97 percent effective for preventing precancerous and cancerous lesions of the cervix, vagina, and vulva associated with the other targeted HPV types (31, 33, 45, 52, and 58).
 Safety profiles were overall similar.
-The 9-valent vaccine is expected to be available in the US in early 2015.
-(See "Recommendations for the use of human papillomavirus vaccines", section on 'Available vaccines'.)
+We favor the 9-valent HPV vaccine for its broader HPV type coverage.

 - Becker R, Keller T, Wegner RD, et al. Consanguinity and pregnancy outcomes in a multi-ethnic, metropolitan European population.
 Prenat Diagn 2015; 35:81.